Entry Level HR Positions

 How to Get an Entry Level Job in HR

-There is no one path to obtaining an entry level job in human resources, but there may be some minimum requirements for certain positions and some actions that are likely to appeal to employers.
-For instance, a significant number of the best entry level HR jobs require a Bachelor’s degree in a human resources.
+There is no one path to obtaining an entry level job in human resources.
+There may be some minimum requirements for certain positions and some actions that are likely to appeal to employers.
+For instance, a significant number of the best entry level HR jobs require a bachelor’s degree in a human resources.
 Complementary programs like business, organizational psychology, sociology or communications may be accepted in place of an HR degree by some employers.
-Those who possess a different degree may qualify if they possess a degree related to human resources or have on-the-job experience in an administrative or operational capacity.
-Course subjects that can prepare job seekers for a career in human resources include human resources management, industrial relations, technical writing, marketing, accounting and statistics.
+Those who possess a different degree may qualify.
+They could qualify if they possess a degree related to human resources or have on-the-job experience in an administrative or operational capacity.
+Course subjects that can prepare job seekers for a career in human resources include:

 Professional human resources certification can also give those new to the field an edge in the job market.
-Not only does getting such certifications provide practical knowledge in human resources, it also shows initiative on the part of a prospective employee.
+Getting such certifications provides practical knowledge in human resources.
+It also shows initiative on the part of a prospective employee.
 One popular certification is the Associate Professional in Human Resources (aPHR) credential from the HR Certification Institute (HRCI).
 Students and those new to the field can also choose to earn entry level specialist certifications from the Academy to Innovate HR (AIHR) by taking 9-hour programs in their area of interest.

 There are also various certification programs through associations geared toward specific human resources specializations.
 For example, those who work in hiring and recruitment may wish to consider the Certified Staffing Professional certification through the American Staffing Association.

-It’s also beneficial for applicants to have completed an internship in human resources, particularly if they have no other experience in HR.
+It is also beneficial for applicants to have completed an internship in human resources.
+This is especially important if they have no other experience in HR.
 An internship allows students, or even recent graduates, to gain the kinds of hands-on experience employers are looking for.
 Internships are also an ideal way to begin networking within the industry and making contacts that can be helpful in future job searches.
 Those who demonstrate excellent performance in an internship are sometimes offered full-time positions upon completion.
 An internship can be especially important to students who pursue a degree other than human resources.

 Joining professional human resources organizations is another option for networking opportunities and professional development.
 One such organization is the Society for Human Research Management (SHRM).
 This is a membership association for professionals in the human resources field.
 Students can often join a chapter of SHRM on their campus.
 The society provides education, networking and certification opportunities to those who join.
 Other similar organizations to consider include the National Human Resources Association (NHRA), the International Association for Human Resources Management (HRIM), and WorldatWork.